 Chris Martin has gathered the students from his Web Video Production class in the hallway outside their classroom to demonstrate how to set up an interview shot.
-One student-a burly guy with a baseball cap and gray beard-has affably agreed to stand in front of the camera as the "interviewee."
+One student-a

 "Now let's think about camera height, because you can change things a lot depending on the angle you shoot your subject at," Martin says, adjusting the camera's tripod.
 "Do we want to set it lower and look up at him to give him that godlike angle?
 Because we all know Steve has a bit of a god complex-just kidding!
 Just kidding!"